Are you a first-timer with Kanbanize? This guide will assist you to get started quickly in just 6 steps.

 STEP 1: Set up your Dashboard

-The Dashboard is the entry point of your account and the place where all your projects and boards are located.
+The Dashboard is the entry point of your account.
+This is the place where all your Workspaces and boards are located.

-1. The Project is represented by the blue ribbon on the left side of the window.
-Think of a Project as a folder for the Boards of different departments in your organization.
+1. The Workspace is represented by the blue ribbon on the left side of the window.
+Think of a Workspace as the environment that collects the Boards of different departments in your organization.

-To create a new Project -> click on the Retractable menu (the plus icon on the bottom right corner of the Dashboard) -> select "Add Project".
+To create a new Workspace-> click the Retractable menu (4) -> select "Add Workspace".

-Each Project has its own settings -> just click on the dotted (settings) icon that belongs to the project.
+Each Workspace has its own settings -> just click on the three dots icon that belongs to the right of the Workspace blue ribbon.

 2. The Kanban board is the tool for mapping and visualizing each step of your process in the flow.
-To create a board use the "Add Board" icon to the right of the project name.
-There is no limit for the number of boards you can create under a Project.
+To create a board use the "Add Board" icon to the right of the Workspace name.
+There is no limit for the number of boards you can create under a Workspace.

 3. Widget - the "Initiatives in Progress" table to the right side of the Dashboard is an example of a widget.
 You can use widgets to see summarized information from your account at a glance.